GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

 variables and standard sequencing!

-First, recall that the special variable ``$$`` allows us to control which parser's result is returned in a standard sequence - if we have ``{ $$ = P; Q }``, that means "run parser ``P``", then run parser ``Q``, and return the result of parser ``P``."
+First, recall that the special variable ``$$`` allows us to control which parser's result is returned in a standard sequence.
+If we have ``{ $$ = P; Q }``, that means "run parser ``P``", then run parser ``Q``, and return the result of parser ``P``."
 Can we write this without using the special variable?